-Knowledge and understanding: the teaching of contemporary Europe history allows students a thoroughly critical understanding of the past sixty years, providing instruments for a critical interpretation of the present.
+Knowledge and understanding.
+The teaching of the History of contemporary Europe allows students a thoroughly critical understanding of the past seventy years, providing instruments for a critical interpretation of the present.

-Learning skills: a diligent study should provide students with a certain methodological mastery, learning and analytical skills, also for aspects not covered in this course, that will be useful for the access to future professions related to communication and journalism.
+Learning skills.
+A diligent study should provide students with a certain methodological mastery, learning and analytical skills, also for aspects not covered in this course, that will be useful for access to future professions related to communication and journalism.

 Course contents summary

-Europe from the Second World War to the millennium.
+Europe from the Second World War to the 21st Century.

-After presenting the key dates of the European history from 1945 to the present time, the course deals above all with some aspects of particular interest: the process of European unification, the history of countries, such as France and Germany, the history of Eastern Europe from the beginning of the communist regimes to their end, the birth of Israel and the conflict with the Arab world.
+After presenting the key dates of European history from 1945 to the present time, the course deals most of all with some aspects of particular interest: the process of European unification, the history of the main western countries, the history of Eastern Europe, from the beginning of the communist regimes to their end.

 Assessment methods and criteria